 What can you do to make sure you have the best LinkedIn profile photo?

 Continue reading or watch the first of Chuck’s Quick Tip of the Week videos online below where he talks all about choosing the best profile picture.
+This is extremely important for those who are looking to have their LinkedIn profile optimization done right.

 Does Your LinkedIn Photo Fall into One Of These Categories?